cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 * python-dev and gcc - for Ubuntu/Debian to be able to compile Fabric.
 * python-devel and gcc - for CentOS/RHEL to be able to compile Fabric.
 * gcc - for Arch-Linux to be able to compile Fabric.
-* PyCrypto - for Windows as it's not automatically compiled when installin Cloudify's CLI.
+* PyCrypto - for Windows as it's not automatically compiled when installing Cloudify's CLI.
 {%endwarning%}

 {%note title=Update Your Package Manager%}
-If you are using Linux, and you choose to use either the --force flag or the --installpythondev flag, you must first update your package manager:
+If you are using Linux, and you choose to use either the `--force` flag or the `--installpythondev` flag, you must first update your package manager:
     sudo apt-get update
     or
     sudo yum update